hpowell20/cs2063-master/Fall2024/labs/Lab4/README.md

 			* Set the small icon to ```R.mipmap.ic_launcher```
 			* String values for the notifications can be found in the __strings.xml__ resource file
 			* There may be some compiler errors when adding the code to [show the notification](https://developer.android.com/develop/ui/views/notifications/build-notification#notify); to resolve them use the tips provided by Android Studio
 	* **TIP:** The methods to create the intents require a context.
-For this have a look at the signature for onRecieve.
+Recall that broadcast receivers do not have direct access to the context.
+For this have a look at the signature for the _onRecieve_ function.

 **NOTES:**
 * Android 8.0 (API level 26) introduced a few updates to the way Notifications are handled were added:
-		*A channel ID is required for the notification channel.
+	* A channel ID is required for the notification channel.
 If you are running against an older version this value will be ignored.
 	* The app's notification channel must be registered with the system by passing an instance of ```NotificationChannel``` to ```createNotificationChannel```.
 	* The notification channel must be created prior to posting any notifications
 	* Best practice is to execute this code as soon as the app starts

 2. Run the app again
 	* When the alarm fires, you should see the notifications that you have created